-What this patent covers
+What this portfolio covers

 Coverage areas